Hugh Sinclair (actor): Film

 Simon Heffer, writing in The Daily Telegraph in 2023, described it as “a truly great film.
 Not only does it comment on the nature of wealth and its relation to morality, as well as the class system in mid-20th century England; it also makes a point about illusion and reality.
 Pelissier’s script and the stunning performances are matched by Desmond Dickinson’s at times radical cinematography and a superb score by William Alwyn.
 It is a feast in every respect, and essential viewing”.
-Hugh Sinclair is described by Simon Heffer as “one of the finest character actors of the 1940s”.
+Heffer characterised Hugh Sinclair as “one of the finest character actors of the 1940s”.

 He appeared in the thriller Circle of Danger in 1951, directed by Jacques Tourneur and starring Ray Milland and Patricia Roc.
-On its release to DVD in 2024 Peter Bradshaw, film critic for The Guardian, gave it a 5 star review, describing it as “a gem: focused, fast-moving and a little eccentric.
-It is a British-set movie that takes us on a travelogue tour from the coast of Tampa, Florida, to London – and from there to Wales, the Scottish Highlands and Birmingham.
-There is a lovely scene shot on location in London’s Covent Garden, in the days of the fruit and veg market, with crowds of real people looking on… It is an endlessly watchable and entertaining film, with a tense and eerie final confrontation scene: an impromptu “shooting party” which is the only sequence where firearms make an appearance, all accompanied by the thin howling of the wind.
-And it's wrapped up in a tight 86 minutes: a really sharp and elegant piece of storytelling”.

 He continued to make films in the 1950s, including the courtroom drama Never Look Back with Rosamund John in 1952 and Man Trap with Paul Henreid and Kay Kendall in 1953, released in the US as Man in Hiding.